-As you have read the article and know what caused the bad fish smell from your dog and ways to treat them.
-Luckily, anal sac disease is easy to treat but also take care of your dog and prevent it from getting any kinds of health problems with proper, healthy diet and exercises.
+As you have read the article, you now know what caused the bad fish smell from your dog and also ways to treat them.
+Luckily, anal sac disease is easy to treat but also takes care of your dog and prevents it from getting any kind of health problems with proper, healthy diet and exercises.

 Visit Doglime for more information about dogs health and feeding.